eLEAF-Github/WAPORACT/README.md

 For further details see the [wiki](https://github.com/eLEAF-Github/WAPORACT/wiki)

+waporact videos will soo be available at: https://www.youtube.com/c/WaterPIPproject

 WARNING: the wiki is currently outdated since the 0.2.2 release of the package, we are aiming to have it updated by 26/8/2022

 ## Installation:

 see: https://github.com/eLEAF-Github/WAPORACT/wiki/1.-Introduction-4.-WaporAct-Install-Instructions

+an installation video will soon be available at: https://www.youtube.com/c/WaterPIPproject

 ## Release Notes